 To expose social work master's students to current debates and ideas on some contemporary social issues that are pertinent to the University of Johannesburg's approach to social work.
-These contemporary issues include: Poverty and unemployment; Rural development; HIV and AIDS; Conflict, Society and Trauma; and Urbanisation.
+These contemporary issues include: Poverty and unemployment; Rural development; HIV and AIDS: Conflict.
+Society and Trauma: and Urbanisation.

-· demonstrate understanding of concepts and theoretical perspectives relating to

-- identify and evaluate dimensions of critical theoretical reflection; - use concepts and perspectives to analyse contemporary social issues in particular practice situations.
+- demonstrate understanding of concepts and theoretical perspectives relating to contemporary social work issues; - identify and evaluate dimensions of critical theoretical reflection; - use concepts and perspectives to analyse contemporary social issues in particular practice situations.